lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - role of quality random and pseudo random numbers
 - clock problems and clock accuracy in voting network
 - importance of culture and cultural concepts for testing
-- importance of aspects of testing not being see as culturally 'rude' such as asking questions, double checking, redundant communication, etc.
+- importance of aspects of testing not being seen as culturally 'rude' such as asking questions, double checking, redundant communication, etc.

 ## Time Databases and Coordinated Decisions
 - race conditions